gardenlinux/gardenlinux/tests/README.md

 # Platform Tests
 ## Prerequisites
-Build the platform test container with all necessary dependencies.
-This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP). *Note: For `KVM` and `CHROOT` platforms the `gardenlinux/base-test` container can be used but will also work with the full-fledged testing container `gardenlinux/platform-test`.*
+Build the platform test container images with all necessary dependencies.
+These container image will contain all necessary Python modules (split by platform) as well as the command line utilities for the Cloud providers (i.e. AWS, Azure and GCP).

+To build all images, just run:

-    make --directory=container build-platform-test
+    make --directory=tests/images build-platform-test

+To get an overview of which images and options (e.g. pull/build/push) exist, run the `help` target.

+    make --directory=tests/images help

+    Usage: make [target]

+    general targets:
+    help					List available tasks of the project all					Build all platform test images
+    all-push				Build and push all platform test images pull-platform-test-base			Pull the platform test base image pull-platform-test			Pull all platform test images
+    build-platform-test-base		Build the platform test base image build-platform-test			Build all platform test images
+    push-platform-test-base			Push the platform test base image push-release-platform-test-base		Push the platform test base image with release tag push-platform-test			Push all platform test images
+    push-release-platform-test		Push all platform test images with release tag

+    platform-specific targets:
+    pull-platform-test-ali                  Pull the platform test image for ali pull-platform-test-aws                  Pull the platform test image for aws pull-platform-test-azure                Pull the platform test image for azure pull-platform-test-firecracker          Pull the platform test image for firecracker pull-platform-test-gcp                  Pull the platform test image for gcp pull-platform-test-kvm                  Pull the platform test image for kvm pull-platform-test-openstack            Pull the platform test image for openstack build-platform-test-ali                 Build the platform test image for ali build-platform-test-aws                 Build the platform test image for aws build-platform-test-azure               Build the platform test image for azure build-platform-test-firecracker         Build the platform test image for firecracker build-platform-test-gcp                 Build the platform test image for gcp build-platform-test-kvm                 Build the platform test image for kvm build-platform-test-openstack           Build the platform test image for openstack push-platform-test-ali                  Push the platform test image for ali push-platform-test-aws                  Push the platform test image for aws push-platform-test-azure                Push the platform test image for azure push-platform-test-firecracker          Push the platform test image for firecracker push-platform-test-gcp                  Push the platform test image for gcp push-platform-test-kvm                  Push the platform test image for kvm push-platform-test-openstack            Push the platform test image for openstack push-release-platform-test-ali          Push the platform test image for ali with release tag push-release-platform-test-aws          Push the platform test image for aws with release tag push-release-platform-test-azure        Push the platform test image for azure with release tag push-release-platform-test-firecracker  Push the platform test image for firecracker with release tag push-release-platform-test-gcp          Push the platform test image for gcp with release tag push-release-platform-test-kvm          Push the platform test image for kvm with release tag push-release-platform-test-openstack    Push the platform test image for openstack with release tag

-The resulting container image will be tagged as `gardenlinux/platform-test:<version>` with `<version>` being the version that is returned by `bin/garden-version` in this repository.
-All further tests run inside this container.
+The resulting container images will be tagged as `gardenlinux/platform-test-<platform>:<version>` with `<version>` being the latest available Garden Linux release that is returned by `bin/garden-version-latest`.
+All further tests run inside these container images.

 ## Using the tests on supported platforms
 ### General